MurrellGroup/Backboner.jl/README.md

 ChainedBonds{Float32, Vector{Float32}} with 659 bonds, 658 angles, and 657 dihedrals
 ```

-[^1]: In some contexts, the term *backbone* may be used more loosely, and allow for atoms that do not part of the main continuous chain of atoms.
+[^1]: In some contexts, the term *backbone* may be used more loosely, and allow for atoms that are not part of the main continuous chain of atoms.
 This package does not support storing e.g. oxygen and beta-carbon atoms in the matrix of coordinates, as they are not part of the continuous chain of atoms.